tarantool/doc/doc/getting_started/getting_started_cartridge.rst

 so you'll have a chance to spot this.
 No rocket science.

 Next, amend ``role_name`` in the "return" section of the ``hello-world.lua`` file.
+You'll see this section at the bottom of the file.
 This text will be displayed as a label for your role in the cluster management web interface.